zordius/fluxex/README.md

 ```

 * Connect to http://localhost:3001/search?q=pizza
-* You can start your development now, gulp handled everything (lint, bundle, restart, browsersync).
+* You can start your development now, gulp handled everything (jshint, browserify, nodemon, restart, browser-sync).
 * Put your actions, stores and components into correspond directories.
 * Edit components/Html.jsx to include your React components.
 * Edit actions/routing.js to add routing.